-6. Total Organic Carbon (TOC) test results report any constituent containing carbon, many of which are naturally occurring and some of which may be man-made.
+- 5. Total Organic Carbon (TOC) test results report any constituent containing carbon, many of which are naturally occurring and some of which may be man-made.
 The IDWST selected a TOC project screening level of 2,000 ppb.
-For each exceedance, the IDWST investigated by reviewing the associated water quality data (e.g., BTEX results and TPH) and determined that all TOC exceedances are not associated with petroleum hydrocarbons.
-The DOH is reviewing all of the lines of evidence, include the TOC result, and will make a final determination as to whether or not to amend the public health advisory for this zone.
+For each exceedance, the IDWST investigated by reviewing the associated water quality data (e.g., BTEX results, TPH-g, TPH-d, and TPH-o) and determined that all TOC exceedances are not associated with petroleum hydrocarbons.
+The DOH is reviewing all of the lines of evidence, include the TOC result, and will make a final determination as to whether or not to amend the public health advisory for this zone. - 6.
+Parts per billion (ppb) refers to the amount (or concentration) of a contaminant in the water.

 Table 1-2.
-Contaminants Detected in Drinking Water Samples Collected from Schools in Zone A2
+Contaminants Detected in Drinking Water Samples Collected from Red Hill Elementary in Zone I1